 Paris may be the city of love, but this stylish vibrant metropolis has myriad delights and adventures to enchant those traveling with children.
 This is especially true in spring and summer, when the streets of Paris come to life with street fairs, kid-friendly shows and concerts, and plenty of outdoor activities to keep young travelers entertained.
-Here are my top 5 picks in Paris with kids.
+Here are my top 5 picks for things to do in Paris with kids.

 1. Paris with Kids: Ride the carousels